Homemade Hot Cocoa Mix

 It can be.
 This version uses coconut sugar instead of refined sugar and contains no additives.

-Dissolve the mix in a small splash of hot milk first, then add the rest for a smooth, creamy drink.
+Dissolve the mix in a small splash of hot liquid first, then add the rest for a smooth, creamy drink.

 Homemade Hot Cocoa Mix